 It’s important that your third-party vendors follow these guidelines as well and not just your internal staff.

-Choosing SOC2 compliant technology is a proactive step your company can take to ensure you're protecting customer and employee data.
+Choosing SOC2 compliant workplace technology is a proactive step your company can take to ensure you're protecting customer and employee data.

 Demanding proof that users are who they claim to be and have been authorized to access certain information is a must, regardless of the size of your company.